Writing in Progress

 This will be the longest novel I have attempted and one of the most challenging.
 Based in autobiography, the task is to render the story into a smooth narrative arc while retaining observations that reveal the change of a Soviet-era economy and associated behavior into a modern European-oriented one.

-SurrogaCity Requiem
+SurrogaCity Ascension

 Would you like to see a few pages from one of these works in progress?
 See the Contact page to order a free sample.